 Boston: Printed and published for the author, 1854.
 20 1/2 x 26 1/2.
-16 pages + one-page index + 6 full size color plates.
-One chromolithograph is from a drawing by Allen; the other 5 are from drawings by Sharp.
+16 pages + one-page index + 6 full page chromolithographs.
 Recent boards with linen spine; facsimile of original title label on upper cover.
-The contents have been completely restored with the paper de-acidified and each leaf hinged on linen.
-Two closed tears have been repaired.
-There is a date (Dec 1916) stamped in the gutter of the dedication page.
-Very good copy of a brilliant and important book.
+The contents have been professionally conserved with the paper de-acidified, fore edges strengthened, and each leaf hinged on linen.
+Two closed tears have been repaired; there is a date (Dec 1916) stamped in the gutter of the dedication page.
+Very good copy of a beautiful and brilliant work, important in the history of American color printing.
 Item #12893

-Allen's text provides a history of the cultivation of the lily which was introduced into England, after being discovered on the Amazon in the 1830s.
+This large format reflects the extraordinary size of the lily.
+Leaves grow several inches a day until they reach up to 6 feet long, and are strong enough to support the weight of a child.
+The flowers are 12 to 17 inches in diameter.
+Allen's text provides a history of the cultivation of the lily, which was introduced into England after being discovered on the Amazon in the 1830s.
 Victoria had recently become queen and the lily was named in her honor.
 Allen's lily was given to him by Caleb Cope, to whom the book is dedicated.
 Cope, president of the Pennsylvania Horticultural Society, was the first American to cultivate this lily.

 Bennett p.
 2, Marzio Democratic Art pages 18, 215, 279-80; Reese p.
 19; Twyman, The History of Chromolithography pages 174, 363, 379.